lukaspalkovic/DCS_wiki/Connector-description-and-pins-assignment.md

 | 4 | GND |

 **CAN2**

+- CAN2 is also routed to B2B connector, so if AE_PB6S40A is used, CAN2 is natively interconnected

 | pin | function |
 | ------ | ------ |
 | 1 | 5V |